 Cat adopts homeless boy.
-NEVINS, by Carol Mays, tells the story of Nevins, a proper domesticated short-hair cat.
-He is no ordinary talking cat.
+NEVINS, a proper, British domesticated short-hair cat, is no ordinary talking cat.
 He is tech-savvy and wealthy.
 He has a staff.
 Even so, the world is prejudiced.
 A lot of people don't like the idea of a cat adopting a human.

 Nevins Davenport, a proper British domesticated cat, sat on the windowsill of his three-bedroom two-bath white bungalow house as he always did at three in the afternoon.
 His tail swished left and right as he watched the children play with the various playground equipment at the Botanical Gardens.
 The sun sparkled on Nevins’ black fur, creating a beautiful blue hue.